 ABS - A common thermoplastic used to make light, rigid molded products.

-Bicast leather - Genuine split-hide leather manufactured with a protective layer of polyurethane for strength, durability and modern finish.
+Bicast Leather - Also spelled as Bycast Leather.
+A genuine split-hide leather manufactured with a protective layer of polyurethane for strength, durability and modern finish.
 Although bicast leather is often less expensive to produce than top grain leather, is easier to clean and maintain and generally has a more uniform grain pattern.

 Bonded Leather - Bonded leather or reconstituted leather is a term used for partially or fully synthetic leather upholstery on some of our modern furniture.
 It is mechanically processed to give the appearance of leather, but at reduced cost compared to natural leather.
 There are different types of bonded leather; the type being used on upholstered furniture today is a plastic material (generally polyurethane or vinyl), backed with fabric and then a layer of latex or other material mixed with a small percentage of leather fibers in the product's backing material.
 The surface is typically stamped to give it a leather-like texture.

 Color Temperature - Refers to the appearance of a light source measured on the Kelvin Scale.
 A warmer light has a lower temperature, such as 3000K - 4000K, and cooler light has a higher temperature of around 5000K - 6000K.

 CRI - Used in lighting, the Color Rendering Index measures the ability of a light source to reproduce colors of other objects compared to natural sunlight, which has a CRI of 100.

 Enamel - A paint that dries to a very hard, glossy finish.